dropbox/dropbox-sdk-obj-c/README.md

 ### Handling responses and errors

-Dropbox API v2 deals largely with two data types: structs and unions.
+Dropbox API v2 deals largely with two data types: **structs** and **unions**.
 Broadly speaking, most route arguments are struct types and most route errors are union types.

-Struct types are traditional composite types made up of a collection of instance fields, which can exist in only one state.
-Union types, on the other hand, are singular types that can take on multiple value type states (called "tags").
+**Struct types** are "traditional" object types, that is, composite types made up of a collection of one or more instance fields.
+All public instance fields are accessible at runtime, regardless of state.

+**Union types**, on the other hand, represent a single value that can take on multiple value types, depending on state.
+Each union state, or "tag", may have an associated value type or it may not (in which case, the union type is said to be "void").
+Associated value types can be either primitives, structs or unions.
+Although the Objective-C SDK represents union types as objects with multiple instance fields, at most one instance field is accessible at run time, depending on the tag state of the union.

-For example, the /delete endpoint returns a union type error, `DeleteError`.
-The `DeleteError` union can take on different states, including `path_lookup` – if there is a problem looking up the path – and `path_write` – if there is a problem writing (or in this case deleting) to the path.
-Each tag may or may not have an associated value.
-In this way, one union type can encapsulate a multitude of scenarios.
+For example, the [/delete](https://www.dropbox.com/developers/documentation/http/documentation#files-delete) endpoint returns an error, `DeleteError`, which is a union type.
+The `DeleteError` union can take on two different tag states: `path_lookup`
+(if there is a problem looking up the path) or `path_write` (if there is a problem writing – or in this case deleting – to the path).
+In this case, both tag states have non-void associated values (`DBFILESLookupError` and `DBFILESWriteError`, respectively).
+In this way, one union object is able to capture a multitude of scenarios, each of which has their own value type.

 To properly handle union types, you should call each of the `is<TAG_STATE>` methods associated with the union.
-Once you have determined the tag state of the union, you can then safely access the associated value with that tag state (if there is one).
-If at runtime you attempt to access an instance field that is not associated with the current tag state, **an exception will be thrown**.
+Once you have determined the tag state of the union, you can then safely access the associated value with that tag state (if there is one, i.e., if it is non-void).
+If at runtime you attempt to access a union instance field that is not associated with the current tag state, **an exception will be thrown**.
 See below:

 #### Route-specific errors
 ```objective-c